goaura/xray-grpc/README.md

 # gRPC Interceptors for AWX X-Ray Tracing

-Provides gRPC Unary Client and Server Interceptors for AWX X-Ray that play nicely with the AWS XRAY SDK (and existing AWS X-Ray HTTP wrappers)
+Provides gRPC Unary Client and Server Interceptors for AWX X-Ray that play nicely with the AWS X-Ray SDK (and existing AWS X-Ray HTTP wrappers)

 ## Usage